+44 (0)20 7822 1200

 "...a real rising star"Chambers UK 2017

 "Formidable on every level."Legal 500 2017

 Anna is a very experienced advocate who regularly advises on complex and high value matters arising from clinical negligence and personal injury disputes.
-She also has considerable experience in the fields of travel and foreign claims, private international law, professional negligence, insurance and property damage.
+She also has considerable experience in the fields of travel and foreign claims, private international law, product liability, professional negligence and insurance.

-She is recommended by Chambers UK 2017 and the Legal 500 for Clinical Negligence, where she is described as “very impressive” and “very, very bright”.
-Anna is also recommended by Chambers UK 2017 in the fields of Personal Injury and Travel: International Personal Injury and is praised as “a real rising star” and commended for her “robust and forensic” approach to cases.
+She is recommended by Chambers UK 2018 and the Legal 500 2017 for Clinical Negligence and Personal Injury, where she is described as “a terrific advocate”, “very impressive”, “very, very bright”.
+Anna is also recommended by Chambers UK 2018 in the field of Travel: International Personal Injury and is praised “developing a fantastic career.”

-Prior to joining Chambers, Anna obtained a First Class degree in Law from St. Catharine’s College, Cambridge, following which she undertook the BVC at BPP College London.
+Prior to joining Chambers, Anna obtained a First Class degree in Law from St. Catharine’s College, Cambridge.

-- Cawley v Guy’s & St Thomas’ NHS Trust (2017) Central London County Court.
+- Cawley v Guy’s & St Thomas’ NHS Foundation Trust (July 2017) Central London County Court.